 There are many different perspectives from which to critique capitalism as it actually exists.
 Libertarians critique capitalism as it actually exists for accepting far too much government intervention.
 Leftists critique it for its tendency to centralize wealth in the hands of a small elite.
 Environmentalists critique for its prioritizing short-term profits over long-term stewardship of the planet.
-As a Christian theologian, however, I am more interested in critiquing capitalism from a theological perspective.
-Christian theology is not a compartmentalized exercise but must touch on every part of life, including capitalism.
+As a theologian, however, I am more interested in critiquing capitalism from a theological perspective.
+Theology is not a compartmentalized exercise but must touch on every part of life, including capitalism.

 What is “capitalism as it actually exists,” more simply identified as the global market?
 It is not the same thing as “the free market,” though many who have fought for more purely free market policies have shaped the global market and pushed its expansion globally.
 Capitalism is not simply the elements of free market or libertarian ideology.
 Capitalism is not simply free enterprise, free trade, private property, loaning on interest, etc. These are only some components of capitalism.